EUDR reporting guide for traders (Updated Dec 2025)

 • Coolset helps you automate traceability, DDS tracing and audit readiness making compliance simple.

 The EU Deforestation Regulation (EUDR) is a new law aimed at fighting deforestation by ensuring that certain commodities and products are deforestation-free and legally produced.
+This means that any operator or trader placing regulated products on the EU market or exporting from it must be able to prove the products are not linked to recent deforestation.

 Traders play a crucial role in this system, bearing the responsibility to maintain and pass on traceability information across the supply chain.
 Their role is even more critical given how fragmented commodity markets are, often involving multiple layers of intermediaries before products reach the end market.
 In this guide, we break down what EUDR means for traders and outline practical steps from identifying your role to preparing for audits to help you meet the new requirements.